Skip to main content

 What the 'OnlyFans apps' in app stores actually are

 Search 'OnlyFans' in an app store and you will see results.
 None of them are the official OnlyFans.
-They fall into a few categories: unrelated apps using the name for search traffic, third-party 'viewer' or 'tools' apps not affiliated with OnlyFans, and outright scam or data-harvesting apps that imitate the brand to capture logins or payment details.
-Installing one of these is the main real risk created by the absence of an official app.
+They fall into a few categories: unrelated apps using the name for search traffic, third-party 'viewer' or 'tools' apps not affiliated with OnlyFans, and apps that have been reported to be scams or to harvest login or payment data while imitating the brand.
+Treat any such app as untrusted; installing one is the main real risk created by the absence of an official app.

 The safe rule is simple: the only official way to access OnlyFans is the website, onlyfans.com, in a browser.
 If something asks you to download an app to 'use OnlyFans,' or to log into OnlyFans through a third-party app, treat it as untrusted.
 There is no official app to download, so anything presenting itself as one is, by definition, not official.